-Documents are not only about museum and bureaucratic stuff.
-They are part of the company’s day-to-day, and overriding for a good project control.
+Documents are not only used by the likes of museum and bureaucratic stuff.
+They are an intricate part of any company’s day-to-day, and for overriding what is required to achieve good project control.
 After all, there is no control without information.
-And, there is no information without record.
-This article lists eight indispensable documents to lead a successful project.
-It’s important that they are all written plainly and clearly in order not to give room to different interpretations.
+And, there is no information without any records.

-What dictates which documents and topics must be explained in detail in each document is the complexity and dimension of each case.
+The elements that are mentioned in each document, must dictate and thorougly explain the topics, complexity and demensions of each case.
 This is a general list, but it will help a lot with the path control.

 1. Opening statement of the project

-The first document required for a transparent project management formally recognizes the project creation, and can be either a formal agreement or a commercial contract.
+The first document which is required for transparent project management is one which formally recognizes the creation of the project.
+Moreover, it can either be a formal agreement or a commercial contract.
 The opening statement describes aspects concerning the contracting party and the contractor, such as:

 - Project name;

 - Summary description of overall goals and requirements fulfilled;

 - Feasibility study;

 - Products of the project (files, lectures, training, manuals, support, post-launch follow-up);

 - Intermediate products (delivered at the end of each phase, with reports, updated timetables, results of tests and researches, budgets from third parties, presentations);